 In February of 2004, the FAA issued new Part 139 certification standards that extend the requirements of Part 139 to include airports accommodating air carrier aircraft with more than 10 seats.
-Sonoma County Airport has a Part 139 operating certificate.
+The Airport has a Part 139 operating certificate.
 To obtain a Part 139 operating certificate, the following must be in place:

-- Perimeter fencing and access controls. - Runway and taxiway guidance sign system. - Operational surfaces required to meet Part 139 requirements. - Airport Operations and Emergency Manuals. - Aircraft fire fighting and rescue (ARFF) equipment. - Aircraft fire fighting and rescue equipment building. - Passenger terminal building. - Qualified airport operations and fire fighting personnel.
+- Perimeter fencing and access controls. - Runway and taxiway guidance sign system. - Operational surfaces required to meet Part 139 requirements. - Airport Operations and Emergency Manuals. - Aircraft fire fighting and rescue (ARFF) equipment. - Aircraft fire fighting and rescue equipment building. - Passenger terminal building. - Qualified airport operations and firefighting personnel.

 Prior to November 2001, commercial service airport security was regulated by the FAA's Civil Aviation Security Division.
 Federal Aviation Regulations Part 107 established security requirements.
 The Aviation and Transportation Security Act of 2001 established the Transportation Security Administration (TSA) which now oversees security at commercial service airports.
-In order to accommodate commercial passenger operations at Sonoma County Airport, the County has modified their existing passenger terminal facility to meet TSA requirements for passenger and baggage screening, hold areas, and administrative areas.
+In order to accommodate commercial passenger operations, the Airport has modified their existing passenger terminal facility to meet TSA requirements for passenger and baggage screening, hold areas, and administrative areas.